 Florida may be best known for miles of pristine coastline with aquamarine water and sugary sand, but there is plenty more to love about its wilderness areas, from refreshing natural springs to cypress groves to wildlife galore.
 In fact, Florida is the only state whose parks system has won the National Gold Medal Award for Excellence three times.
 And adventure-loving types in Northwest Florida have even more to celebrate when it comes to appreciating the outdoors—namely, 12 Northwest Florida state parks that showcase the best the area has to offer.
-Here, some highlights about each state park in Northwest Florida.
+Here are some highlights about each state park in Northwest Florida.

 1. Florida Caverns State Park

 Heads-up, spelunkers: Florida Caverns State Park, located near Marianna, is the state’s only state park with a guided tour of a cave.
 The inside of the subterranean space offers a cool, refreshing respite during the hot summer months, with stunning expanses of stalactites, stalagmites, and other fascinating cave features.
 The park also includes seven miles of trails for hiking, mountain biking, and horseback riding, as well as a swimming area, canoe rentals, and a 9-hole golf course.

 2. Wakulla Springs State Park

 One of the largest and deepest freshwater springs in the world, Wakulla Springs State Park is a prime place to escape the heat of a Florida summer.
 The water remains a constant 68-70 degrees year-round, with a swimming area and a two-level platform to show your aerial prowess.
 Hop aboard the guided boat tour of the Wakulla River, and you’re almost guaranteed to see wildlife such as alligators, fish, turtles, and manatees.